Abdul Malik Jaber

-Dr. Abdul Malik Al-Jaber is a Palestinian businessman.
-He served as the CEO of Zain Jordan, the country's leading telecommunications provider for two years till July 1, 2011, and is a member of the board of the World Economic Forum.
+Abdul Malik Al-Jaber is a Palestinian businessman.
+He was the CEO of Zain Jordan, the country's leading telecommunications provider for two years to July 2011, and is a member of the board of the World Economic Forum.

 Early life and education

 Al-Jaber is a graduate of Berzeit University, McGill University in Canada, the Northwestern University-Kellogg School of Business Administration in Chicago, and the International School of Management in Paris.
 He holds a DBA, MBA as well as a MSc and PhD in Engineering.

 Public sector

-Abdul Malik Al-Jaber returned to Palestine from Canada—where he had gone to university—with the onset of the Oslo peace process in 1993, during which time he joined the peace negotiations as part of the Palestinian Technical Committees headed by Faisal Husseini.
+Al-Jaber returned to Palestine from Canada—where he had gone to university—with the onset of the Oslo peace process in 1993, during which time he joined the peace negotiations as part of the Palestinian Technical Committees headed by Faisal Husseini.

 Al-Jaber established the first Palestinian Energy Research Center, which was tasked with providing strategic plans for the energy sector in Palestine.
 Under a presidential decree, Al-Jaber became head of the center, after which he also acted as principal advisor for the Ministry of Planning.
 Al-Jaber's tenure in the public sector also included assuming responsibility for the Palestinian Industrial Estate Authority as director general.